 The pieces are listed below, and the full text attachments are below them.
-Also see other XY materials, such as this collection on debates over domestic violence and gender: http://www.xyonline.net/content/domestic-violence-and-gender-xy-collection.
+Also see other XY materials, such as this bibliography of good academic introductions to violence against women, and this XY collection on debates over domestic violence and gender.

 Flood, M. (2004).
 Domestic Violence.
 In Michael Kimmel and Amy Aronson (Eds.).
 Men & Masculinities: A social, cultural, and historical encyclopedia, Vol. I (pp. 234-239).
 Santa Barbara, CA: ABC Clio.

 Harne, L., and J. Radford.
 (2008).
 Tackling domestic violence: theories, policies and practice: theories, policies and practice.
 McGraw-Hill Education (UK) (Chapter One).